 Much of this depends on your budget.

-Lots of people hate keeping their garden nice and well-kept, so they pay someone to do it for them.
+Lots of people hate keeping their gardens nice and well-kept, so they pay someone to do it for them.
 If you’re trying to save money, however, it’s better to try and do the job yourself.

 With any task that involves your electrical or plumbing system, you should always call a professional.